 It may seem like new challenges are the last thing you want to be dealing with.
-But it’s important for our wellbeing that we continue to learn and grow, and a new role can force us to do just that.
+However it’s important for our wellbeing that we continue to learn and grow, and a new role can help us do just that.
 By changing careers, you’ll learn new skills that you didn’t have the opportunity to discover in your previous job.

-Maybe you’ve always worked in IT, so haven’t had as much of a chance to develop face to face communication skills, or vice versa.
-It may also mean you have the chance to learn new life skills, like using social media.
+Maybe you’ve always worked in IT, so haven’t had much of a chance to develop face to face communication skills, or vice versa.
+A new role may also mean you have the chance to learn new life skills, like using social media.

 It’s never been so easy to get new qualifications

 Studying new skills throughout life has become much more common, with online courses and micro-credentials gaining respect from employers.
-There are a huge number of short and longer courses available at local colleges, international schools and Australian TAFE providers.
+There are a huge number of short and longer courses available at local colleges, universities and Australian TAFE providers.

 A midlife career change is ready and waiting for you.
 You just have to be ready to embrace your new job!

 Find out about short courses to get you started here.

 Midlife job changes are common in several job markets

 There are a few industries where job changes are common at an older age, particularly teaching.
 Teaching offers a number of positive career management options.